 - Weight 170grams in the shop, so weight✅

-- Initial ride (395kms Mackay to Townsville) I found it to be pretty quite in the wind so Airo ✅
+- Initial ride (395kms Mackay to Townsville) I found it to be pretty quite in the wind so Aero ✅

-Feel, As soon as you're away its feel like you’re not wearing a helmet at all, the chinstrap pads for me was dead weight so I took it off and the straps were comfortable, fit snug to my cheeks and had little noise.
+Feel, as soon as you are away it feels like you’re not wearing a helmet at all, the chinstrap pads for me was dead weight so I took it off and the straps were comfortable, fit snug to my cheeks and had little noise.
 Sunglasses and headphones were also no issues (got to tick for the most important things first 😂)

 Overall I found it to be a great helmet all round but especially for my longer rides.
 I have read reports that it scuffs up but I think most helmets will if not looked after and I haven’t noticed any issues so far.
 Will it replace my Prevail or Evade? for my longer ride definitely, I just finished a 1400km week on the bike and the weight benefit and relief for my neck muscles was unbelievable, I had no issues😁.